 “Explain the pillow.”

 Alice smiled at him, giving him back open and guileless.
-“I grew up in a haunted house which is where we’re going now.
+“I spent the first eight years of my life in a haunted house which is where we’re going now.
 A parapsychologist came to study the ghosts and the ghosts killed him on a green couch, where he thinks he’s trapped.”

 “His name is Dennis.
-He’s in the backseat now because he is willing to travel if we take one of the bolsters from the couch.
-The guy who wants to buy my childhood home is his arch nemesis, a parapsychologist that Dennis says is a fraud.”
+The couch is in our waiting room inside, but he’s in the backseat now because he is willing to travel if we take one of the bolsters from the couch.
+The guy who wants to buy my childhood home is his arch nemesis, a parapsychologist named Boston Ulrich that Dennis says is a fraud.”

 “Aren’t all parapsychologists frauds?”